reillychase/UniFi-Controller-LetsEncrypt-Apache/README.md

 # UniFi-Controller-LetsEncrypt-Apache
-A guide to obtain a free, valid SSL for UniFi Controller
+A guide to obtain a free, valid SSL for UniFi Controller.
+This method actually uses an SSL'd Apache proxy rather than dealing with the complexity of updating UniFi's built in SSL.

 Fresh Debian 8 Instructions: